kaushikkishore/apache-nifi-custom-processor/README.md

 1. `extensions` folder where the plugin will be available without the restart.
 2. in `lib` folder you need to restart.

+> Note - In both cases I had to restart the server.

 once the deployment is done your processor will be available in the processor section.

 ## To add log for your custom processors